Find Your Perfect School

 What does an Occupational Therapy Assistant or Aide do?

-The Occupational Therapy Assistant and Aide are both focused on helping the patient recover or improve their skills used in everyday life.
+Occupational Therapy Assistants and Aides are both focused on helping the patient recover or improve their skills used in everyday life.
 The two positions are similar; however, each has the following responsibilities:

 Occupational Therapy Assistant

-- Works closely with Occupational Therapists to design a therapy program for the patient,
+- Works closely with the Occupational Therapist as a healthcare professional to design occupational therapy services for the patient,

 - Assists with stretches and exercises,